als244/ml_dataflow/README.md

 ----

-- The goal is for streams/command queues to be a first-class citizen.
+- ***The goal is for streams/command queues to be a first-class citizen***.
 This is the major distinction between this 'framework' and others.
     - While streams can be employed through PyTorch, the actual mechanisms for doing so are mostly opaque and handled via a non-intuitive Python context; expressing desired behavior is challenging, and it is even unclear if the program is actually behaving in inteded manner.
     - Instead of having streams be an additional 'add-on', they are fundamental to this framework and explicity required for every operation or data-transfer.